paramulator/RepData_PeerAssessment1/PA1_template.md

 ##                             2304
 ```

-My imputation scheme is to replace each missing value with the average number of steps
-taken for the corresponding day of week and time of day combination.
+My imputation scheme is to replace each missing value with the average number of steps taken for the corresponding day of week and time of day combination.
+Copy the raw data and replace the NAs for `interval` with imputed values.

 ```r